 In September 2016, we entered into a consulting contract with Sandpebble Builders Preconstruction, Inc., or Sandpebble, for project management services for our initial construction of Egg Central Station, including in relation to design, procurement, scheduling, site control and certifications.
 In 2019, we entered into a subsequent consulting contract with Sandpebble for similar project management services in connection with our expansion of Egg Central Station.
 Victor Canseco, the owner and principal of Sandpebble, is the father of Russell Diez-Canseco, our president, chief executive officer and a member of our board of directors.
-Pursuant to our consulting agreements with Sandpebble, we paid Sandpebble approximately \$1.2 million, \$211,000 and \$556,000 in fiscal 2017, 2018 and 2019, respectively, and \$541,000 in the 39-week period ended September 27, 2020.
+Pursuant to our consulting agreements with Sandpebble, we paid Sandpebble approximately \$1.2 million, \$211,000 and \$556,000 in fiscal 2017, 2018 and 2019, respectively, and \$223,000 in the fiscal quarter ended March 29, 2020.